Testing One Hypothesis Multiple times: Practical matters

-As discussed in Section \ref{intro}, we specify a grid $\Theta_R$ over the parameter space $[\mathcal L; \mathcal U]$, and its resolution, $R$, is the number of times $H_0$ is tested versus the ensemble of sub-alternatives $H_{11},\dots,H_{1R}$, one for each value $\theta_r$ in $\Theta_R$.
+As discussed in Section~\ref{intro}, the implementation of our procedure requires the specification of a grid $\Theta_R$ over $\Theta \equiv[\mathcal L; \mathcal U]$, where $R$ is the number of times $H_0$ is tested versus the ensemble of sub-alternatives $H_{11},\dots,H_{1R}$.
 In practice, $R$ must either be chosen arbitrarily by the researcher or determined by the nature of the experiment.
 In either case, $R$ must be sufficiently large to guarantee robustness of the results, yet small enough to ensure computational efficiency when calculating \eqref{real_bound}.
-One possibility is to choose $R$ large enough so that, for a given $c_0$, the expected number of upcrossings of $c_0$ of the observed process, $E[\tilde{N}_{c_0}]$, converges to a finite limit, which we expect, by Conditions \ref{ccond32}, to correspond to the expected number of upcrossings of $c_0$ by the underling null continuous stochastic process $\{W(\theta)\}$, i.e., $E[N_{c_0}]$.
+One possibility is to choose $R$ large enough so that, for a given $c_0$, $E[\tilde{N}_{c_0}]$ converges to a finite limit, which we expect, for sufficiently dense $\Theta_R$, to correspond to $E[N_{c_0}]$.
 This strategy requires us to set $c_0$ before setting $R$.

-As described in Section \ref{GV}, one way to select an appropriate thresholds $c_0$, is to perform a sensitivity analysis based on few Monte Carlo simulations of traces of the underlying processes under $H_0$, such as those in the left panel of Figure \ref{upc_Gauss} for Example 1, and the analogous for Examples 2 and 3 in the left panels of Figure 1 of the Supplementary Material.
-Looking at these plots, we choose $c_0$ to be the level (on the y-axis) with respect to which the process oscillates more often, and thus, with respect to which the upcrossings occur with higher frequency.
-This led to values $c_0$ equal to $0.1, 0.3$ and $0$ for Examples 1, 2 and 3, respectively.
-Inspecting the smoothness of the trace plots also allows us to qualitatively assess Conditions \ref{cond31} and \ref{ccond32}, which are necessary for the validity of the results of Sections \ref{sec3} and \ref{Bonferroni}.
+In order to identify the value of $R$ that best negotiates the trade-off between accuracy and computational efficiency, one can consider different values of $R$ and for each of them compute an estimate of $E[{N}_{c_0}]$ by means of a small Monte Carlo simulation.
+The results can then be summarized in an \emph{upcrossing plot} where the values for $R$ considered are reported on the $x$-axis and the respective $\widehat{E[\tilde{N}_{c_0}]}$ estimates of $E[{N}_{c_0}]$ are reported on the $y$-axis.
+The upcrossing plot in the right panel of Figure~\ref{upc_Gauss} displays Monte Carlo estimates $\widehat{E[\tilde{N}_{c_0}]}$ for the LRT in Example~1, under $H_0$, as a function of $R$ (with $R=15,30,50,100,200,500,1000$).
+For each value of $R$ considered, the grid points have been chosen to be equally spaced over $\Theta$.
+Analogous plots for Examples~2 and 3 appear in Figure \ref{upc_others}.
+For each $R$ considered we computed 100 Monte Carlo simulations, each of size 1000.
+In all our examples, 100 simulations are sufficient to achieve small Monte Carlo errors.